morinlab/lymphopedia/BRAF.md

 Although mutations have also been reported in BL, due to [minimal support](BRAF#representative-mutation) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@wanMechanismActivationRAFERK2004]

 ## Relevance tier by entity

 [[include:table1_BRAF.md]]